ssumanMcafee/ExpertRules/MCAFEE/ACCESS_PROTECTION/Detect_Unauthorised_Access_Of_SAM_Database_Files.md

 McAfee

 ## Description
 This expert rule detects suspicious access of SAM database files exploiting the vulnerability CVE-2021-36934, an elevation of privilege vulnerability exists because of overly permissive Access Control Lists (ACLs) on multiple system files, including the Security Accounts Manager (SAM) database.
+This vulnerability is also tagged as HiveNightmare and SeriousSAM.

 ## Rule Class
 Files